Changing your HIV drugs

 - The other drugs available.

 - Whether the side effects are likely to get worse if don’t change.

 - Whether the side effects are related to drugs.
-Even though there may not be a known link, this may be a new report, and you may be the first person to experience this.
+Even though there might not be a known link, this might be a new report, and you might be the first person to experience this.

 - If your current combination is not your first treatment, you may have fewer options.

 - Close monitoring after changing a drug will help you know whether that treatment was causing the symptoms.

 Most combinations involve two nukes. the most commonly used nukes are lamivudine (3TC), emtricitabine (FTC), abacavir and tenofovir DF (TDF).

 So long as you haven’t developed resistance to other nukes, you can switch one for another.
 The exceptions are:

 - Do not use 3TC and FTC together.

 - Do not use TDF and TAF together.

 - There may be a caution against using abacavir and either TDF or TAF together in a three-drug combination.